What Does Digital Accessibility Cost? It Depends on Your Website.

 One of the biggest myths about digital accessibility is that it requires businesses to rebuild their entire site.
 In the survey we referenced above, 52% of respondents said they believed that creating an accessible website would mean redesigning and redeveloping their entire website.

-That isn’t true, and it’s a view that’s largely rooted in the misconception that manual fixes are the only way to solve accessibility.
+That isn’t true, and it’s a view that’s largely rooted in the misconception that custom fixes are the only way to solve accessibility.

 With that said, some accessibility issues can only be fixed at the source code level.
 As you evaluate different options, it’s important to note that most manual services leave it up to the site owner to resolve accessibility issues.
 If your business doesn’t have in-house developers who can handle this work, you’ll need to hire additional resources.